-If while scanning, you hear a call for you:
+Therefore, if while scanning, you hear a call for you:

-- Respond to the call within 5 seconds.
-When scanning is interrupted by an incoming signal, the channel will remain open for five seconds before resuming scanning. - During communications the five second timer is reset from the last Rx or Tx signal encountered.
+- 1. Respond to the call within 5 seconds.
+When scanning is interrupted by an incoming signal, the channel will remain open for five seconds before resuming scanning. - 2.
+During communications the five second timer is reset from the last Rx or Tx signal experienced.